XDgov/data-design-standards/pages/components/legends.md

 <div id="placement">
   <h2>Title</h2>
   <p>
     A legend title is not necessary to include.
 When it is included however, it should be descriptive and reinforce the title or subtitle of the visualization.
-Instead of using a generic title like “Legend” or “Key,” try using a title that captures the meaning of the data being labelled, such as “Population per Square Mile.”
+Instead of using a generic title like “Legend” or “Key,” try using a title that captures the meaning of the data being labeled, such as “Population per Square Mile.”
   </p>
   <div class="component-examples clearfix">
     <div class="usa-chart-card example-side-by-side legend-title-example">